ElAwbery/Lucky_Egg/README.md

  - Made some styling decisions and implemented them as part of the CSS page.
  - I made the status line a class attribute, added it as a variable to the HTML template and applied CSS to make a colorful 'updated' banner.

-## Phase 2: implementing an object relational map
+## Phase 2: implementing an object relational map and MVC architecture
 ### 10. [Set up a database](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.ii%20Load%20and%20save.py)
 In Phase 1 I accessed web page data via a dictionary that mapped page names to class objects.
 Eventually the web app will access a data collection of several hundred pokemon objects.
 This step separated data storage from my application code so that I could update the code in future without interfering with the collection and storage of data.